Sandagomi/Zencuit/DEPLOYMENT.md

   node server/index.js
   ```

-  Note: We run from the root directory so the server can find the dist folder at ./dist
+  Note: The dist folder will be created at /opt/render/project/src/dist during build

 #### Environment Variables
 Make sure you have set the following environment variables in Render: